Do You Need a Water Filter in Melbourne? Honest 2026 Answer

 Whole-house water filter

-Treats all water at the point of entry.
-Removes chlorine, chloramine, sediment, heavy metals, and chemicals from every outlet in your home.
-From $1,100 installed.
+Treats all water at the point of entry – chlorine, chloramine, sediment, heavy metals.
+From $3,300 installed.

 The purest possible drinking and cooking water